-- 1. Read and understand instructions supplied with power tool, attachment and cutter. - 2.
-Keep hands, hair and clothing clear of the bit. - Remove adjusting keys and spanners.
-Check to see that keys and adjusting spanners are removed from the router tool, bit and attachment before turning router on.
-Make sure bit can rotate freely. - Noise.
+- Read and understand instructions supplied with power tool, attachment and cutter. - Keep hands, hair and clothing clear of the cutter. - Remove adjusting keys and spanners.
+Check to see that keys and adjusting spanners are removed from the router tool, cutter and attachment before turning router on.
+Make sure cutter can rotate freely. - Noise.
 Take appropriate measures for the protection of hearing if the sound pressure of 85dB(A) is exceeded.
-Routing sound pressure may exceed 85dB(A), so ear protection must be worn. - 5.
-Eye protection.
-Always wear eye protection in the form of safety goggles, spectacles or visors to protect the eyes.
+Routing sound pressure may exceed 85dB(A), so ear protection must be worn. - Eye protection.
+Always wear eye protection in the form of safety goggles, spectacles or visors to protect the eyes. - Respiratory protection.
+Wear a face or dust mask, or powered respirator.
+Dust masks/filters should be changed regularly.